 The object of the sentence “her” is being affected indirectly by the action verb “vote.”
 Therefore, it’s an indirect object pronoun.

-The most basic kind of pronoun is the personal pronoun.
+The most basic kind of Portuguese pronoun are personal pronouns in Portuguese.
 This is the easiest and most familiar kind of pronoun there is, so I figured I’d start you off with this one.

 The personal pronoun is the subject of the sentence and is the one doing the action.